dokku/dokku/docs/deployment/schedulers/k3s.md

 dokku scheduler-k3s:set node-js-app image-pull-secrets
 ```

 The `image-pull-secrets` property can also be set globally.
-The global default is empty string, and k3s will use the local `registries.yaml` for any private registry pulls.
+The global default is empty string, and k3s will use Dokku's locally configured `~/.docker/config.json` for any private registry pulls.

 ```shell
 dokku scheduler-k3s:set --global image-pull-secrets 60s